lauramosher/lauramosher.github.io/blog/_posts/2018-12-10-intent-vs-impact.md

 I thought I wasn't good enough.
 I _believed_ I wasn't good enough.

 When I finally landed a job after months of searching, I was understandably ecstatic.
 I met my team, got to know the ecosystem, and was learning as fast as I possibly could.
+I was determined to prove my worth and my abilities.
 My enthusiasm was noticed and felt by the entire team.
 And they were not happy about it.

 I thought I was wrong for wanting to learn more.
 I thought my desire to better myself was a defect, not an asset.

-This is and always will be inaccurate.
-Desiring to learn, grow, and be your best self are all assets.
+These feelings had a deep hold on me, and fueled my imposter syndrome for years.
+Desiring to learn and grow and be your best self are all assets.
 I, and likely others in senior or leadership positions, will continue to yell this for those in the back:

-> WE ALL SUFFER FROM IMPOSTER SYNDROME.
-WE ALL STRUGGLE WITH DOUBT.
-WE ALL THINK SOMEONE IS GOING TO OUT US FOR BEING FAKES.
-YOU ARE NOT ALONE.
+> We can all suffer from imposter syndrom.
+We can all struggle with doubt.
+We can all think someone is going to out us for being fakes.
+You are not alone.

-One encounter really stands out to me, even all these years later.
-One of my coworkers encountered an issue with the shared setup we used to run our local development servers.
-At the end of a team all-hands, as an after thought, our boss asked them if they had figured out the issue yet at the end of the meeting, as an after thought.
-They had, apparently, asked every other person on the team for help and collectively, they still hadn't resolved it.

-It being the first time I had heard they were having troubles, and that the issue they encountered sounded very similar to an issue I had troubleshooted weeks earlier and fixed, I inquired if the issue was presenting in the way I had encountered and mentioned that I might have a solution if so.
+There was one specific encounter that made me aware of their dislike of me.
+One of my coworkers had encountered an issue with the shared setup we used to run our local development servers.
+At the end of a team all-hands meeting, our boss asked them if they had figured out the issue yet as we were all getting up to leave.
+They had, apparently, asked every other person on the team for help on this ongoing issue and collectively, they still hasn't resolved it.
+This being the first time I had heard about the issue, I asked a few questions since it sounded very similar to an issue I troubleshot weeks earlier and fixed.
+I inquired if the issue was presenting in the way I had encountered and mentioned that I might have a solution if so.

 Well, that solution worked.
-And one of my other coworkers quipped, "Ha!
+And one of my other coworkers quipped loudly, "Ha!
 The junior engineer showed up two senior engineers!"

-The impact was confusing.
+The impact here was confusing.
 I felt like I had somehow disrespected my coworkers, that I shouldn't have mentioned that I had a solution, that my input wasn't appreciated.
 For a long time after that, I had difficulty bringing up alternative options, questioning when something seemed wrong, and otherwise being confident in my experiences and asserting them when it was necessary.
 I later found out that the person's intention in that statement was that I was smart and resourceful; and that they were impressed that I had been able to figure it out.
-Good intent, with a lingering negative impact on me.
+Good intent, that had a lingering negative impact on me.

 #### Women in Tech: Fighting an Uphill Battle